ojrobotics/fvuav/README.md

 # Isabelle and MetiTraski Code for Controller Verification of an Attitude Controller for Multirotor UAVs

+This repository contains the Isabelle and MetiTarski codes to illistrate the use of formal computer based techniques to verify
+(1) the control theory and
+(2) realtime testing of stability onboard, both of which support support the safe operation of an unmanned multi-rotor aircraft.

+Extensive  mathematical derivations, which have formerly been carried out manually, are checked for their correctness by use of the Isabelle code.
+Higher-order logic interactive theorem-provers and an automated theorem-provers are to be used when this code is run.

   * The file "IsabelleHOL code/Quadrotor_Veri.thy" includes controller verification code of Isabelle/HOL.
   * The files "MetiTarski code/Stability_Eq47.tptp" and "MetiTarski code/Stability_Eq49.tptp" include stability testing code of MetiTarski.
   * The files "MetiTarski code/Proofs/Stability_Eq47.tstp" and "MetiTarski code/Proofs/Stability_Eq49.tstp" include the proofs of codes implemented in MetiTarski.